 The following crimes (committed on or after July 1, 2012) have no time limits if the victim was younger than 16:

-Generally, the statute of limitations starts when the crime occurs.
-But in circumstances where it's difficult to discover the crime or a victim might be particularly scared to report it, the law might delay the starting of the time clock or extend the limitations period.
+Generally, the statute of limitations starts when the crime occurs and stops when an indictment is filed.
+But in circumstances where it's difficult to discover the crime or a victim might be particularly scared to report it, the law might delay the starting of the time clock, pause the clock (toll), or extend the limitations period.

 For instance, Georgia allows the prosecution to file charges at any time for the following crimes if DNA evidence is preserved and identifies the accused: armed robbery, kidnapping, rape, aggravated child molestation, aggravated sodomy, or aggravated sexual battery.